dwyl/learn-json-schema/README.md

 ## _What?_

-Defining your "model" as a JSON Schema means it's "portable", there are JSON schema validators in
+Defining your "model" as a JSON Schema means it's "portable", you can load a `.json` file _easily_ in Node.js, Browsers and "Native" clients. <br />
+There are JSON schema validators in
 JavaScript (_obviously_), Ruby, Python, Java, ASP.NET, C/C++ etc.
 Because it's an Open Specification (_currently Draft v4_) anyyone can write a parser/validator